Maude's Sex Toys Are Chic Enough To Double As Home Decor

 That's the beauty of Maude, though.
 The thoughtfully made brand knows that discretion is important to many customers.
 One of the only problems with my huge mountain of sex toys is that occasionally it'll tower so high that it'll appear in the background of my girlfriend's WFH setup (she works in a client-facing position, and I may have received a few talking-tos about it).
 The Maude products, despite being well in view of her meetings (accidentally, I swear!), didn't even phase her or her clients.
 But, of course, Maude's products aren't just pretty.
 They're also quiet, affordable, and beginner-friendly while impressing me with their performance.

 Maude's OG personal massager Vibe comes in four elegant colors, perfectly matched to any kind of decor.
 The best-selling vibrator arrived pre-charged and ready to go.
 Its unique oblong shape was extremely grippable, making it simple to maneuver around all the pleasurable nooks and crannies with what Maude refers to as its "flutter tip."
-Though someone could easily use the wider end to stimulate a wider area, I chose to use the narrow flutter tip for a more concentrated vibration.
+Though someone could easily use the thicker end to stimulate a wider area, I chose to use the narrow flutter tip for a more concentrated vibration.

 The vibration started off soft and pleasurable, easily exploring both external and just-barely internal spots.
 The Vibe has three vibration levels that increase in intensity with no stops, starts, or patterns — just one long continuous vibe for smooth stimulation.
 But despite its small, unassuming stature, this thing nearly knocked me out as soon as I increased the vibration up to its second level.